For more than a century, the Eugene Water & Electric Board has provided its customers with reliable

-- Because of the budget reductions, management is recommending a 4.5% increase that
+- Because of the budget reductions, management recommended a 4.5% increase that

-- If approved by commissioners, the proposed electric rate increase would add about $5.15 to the
+- Approved by commissioners on Dec.
+3, 2013, the electric rate increase will add about $5.15 to the

 typical apartment's monthly bill, based on consumption of 570 kilowatt-hours.
 For a typical

-single-family home, the increase would add about $6.19 to the monthly bill, based on consumption
+single-family home, the increase wwill add about $6.19 to the monthly bill, based on consumption

 of 1,600 kilowatt-hours.

-EWEB commissioners will hold the two public hearings on the 2014 budget and rate actions at 5:30 p.m. on Nov.
+EWEB commissioners held two public hearings on the 2014 budget and rate actions on Nov.
 5 and

 The Residential Electric rate is composed of three monthly charges: the Basic Charge, the Delivery Charge